 In addition, the risk of complications is much higher if multiple procedures are performed close to each other than having one procedure followed by another later.

-For example, if you have liposuction performed on your abdomen and then decide to get breast augmentation two months later, there will be a lot more risk involved than if you had waited six months between each procedure.
+For example, if you have liposuction performed on your abdomen and then decide to get breast augmentation two months later, more risk will be involved than if you had waited six months between each procedure.
 That is because there will be less time for your body to recover from one procedure before another is performed.

 What to expect during a tummy tuck

-The surgery is usually done through several small incisions in the lower abdomen, but it can also be done through a single midline incision.
+The surgery is usually done through several small incisions in the lower abdomen but can also be done through a single midline incision.

-During the procedure, a portion of fat, called a flap, is removed from each side of your lower abdomen and transferred to other areas of your body that need additional fat.
+During the procedure, a portion of fat, a flap, is removed from each side of your lower abdomen and transferred to other areas of your body that need additional fat.
 Then the surgeon removes all or part of your belly button, depending on its size, repositions internal organs, and closes the incisions with stitches or surgical staples.

 A week or two after surgery

 You will probably have drains — tubes that drain fluid from your incisions — attached to your body for several days after surgery.
 Your doctor may also place an elastic belt around your waist to help hold dressings in place while they heal.

-You’ll need help caring for yourself during recovery and possibly assistance at home until you are fully healed.
+You’ll need help to care for yourself during recovery and possibly assistance at home until you are fully healed.
 That means someone else will need to do household chores like cooking and cleaning for about six weeks after surgery.